barebox/barebox/Documentation/user/system-reset.rst

   currently used clock speeds.
 But don't rely on it.

-To workaround these issues the reset signal triggered by a SoC internal source must be 'visible' to the external devices to also reset them like a real POR do.
+To workaround these issues the reset signal triggered by a SoC internal source must be 'visible' to the external devices to also reset them like a real POR does.
 But many SoCs do not provide such a signal.
 So you can't use the internal reset source if you face one of the above listed issues!